OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-141.md

 ## Psalm 141:9

-> Keep me from the jaws of the trap which they have set for me,
+> Protect me from the jaws of the trap they have set for me,
 > And from the snares of those who do evil.

 ## Psalm 141:10

-> May the wicked fall into their own nets,
+> Let the wicked fall into their own nets,
-> While I pass by safely.
+> While I pass by unharmed.